Bouvet Island: Geography and geology

-After rounding Kapp Fie, the coast along the south side is known as Vogtkysten.
+After rounding Cape Fie, the coast along the south side is known as Vogtkysten.
 The westernmost part of it is the 300 m long shore of Sjøelefantstranda.

 Off Catoodden, on the south-western corner, lies Larsøya, the only island of any size off Bouvetøya.
 The western coast from Catoodden north to Nyrøysa, is known as Esmarchkysten.
-Midway up the coast lies Norvegiaodden (Kapp Norvegia) and 0.5 km off it the skerries of Bennskjæra.
+Midway up the coast lies Norvegiaodden (Cape Norvegia) and 0.5 km off it the skerries of Bennskjæra.

 Ninety-three percent of the island is covered by glaciers, giving it a domed shape.
-The summit region of the island is Wilhelmplatået, slightly to the west of the island's center.
+The summit region of the island is Wilhelmplatået, slightly to the west of the island's centre.
 The plateau is 3.5 km across and surrounded by several peaks.
 The tallest is Olavtoppen, 780 m above mean sea level (AMSL), followed by Lykketoppen (766 m AMSL) and Mosbytoppane (670 m AMSL).
 Below Wilhelmplatået is the main caldera responsible for creating the island.
-The last eruption took place 2000 BCE, producing a lava flow at Kapp Meteor.
+The last eruption took place circa 2000 BCE, producing a lava flow at Cape Meteor.
 The volcano is presumed to be in a declining state.
 The temperature 30 cm below the surface is 25 C.

 The island's total coastline is 29.6 km.
 Landing on the island is very difficult, as it normally experiences high seas and features a steep coast.
 During the winter, it is surrounded by pack ice.
-The Bouvet Triple Junction is located 275 km west of Bouvet Island.
-It is a triple junction between the South American Plate, the African Plate and the Antarctic Plate, and of the Mid-Atlantic Ridge, the Southwest Indian Ridge and the American–Antarctic Ridge.
+The Bouvet triple junction is located 275 km west of Bouvet Island.
+It is a triple junction between the South American plate, the African plate and the Antarctic plate, and of the Mid-Atlantic Ridge, the Southwest Indian Ridge and the American–Antarctic Ridge.